 The Bonnet method sounds very fancy.
 But it’s actually a super logical carpet cleaning method.

-Just like on the previous method, a scruber is used.
-But this time, there's a cotton pad on bottom of the scruber:
+Just like on the previous method, a scrubber is used.
+But this time, there’s a cotton pad on the bottom of the scrubber.

-The product forces the soild and dust to break off and stick to the cotton pad that's rotating fast.
-It's just like rubbing a while cotton towel on the carpet very very fast.
+The product forces the solid and dust to break off and stick to the cotton pad that’s rotating fast.
+It’s just like rubbing a white cotton towel on the carpet very very fast.